jzhao0802/palab/univariate_stats.md

   * _P80_: Value at the percentile 80 of the variable.
   * _P90_: Value at the percentile 90 of the variable.
 * Note that the percentile thresholds should be calculated on non-missing values only.
-* Produce `univar_stats_problems.csv` to highlight any obvious data issues.
+* Produce `output`univar_stats_problems.csv to highlight any obvious data issues.
 If the univariate stats of a variable meets any of the following criteria, then it should be in the output:
   * Variable is 100% missing
   * Variable has only 1 unique value